 about

-john loris knapp (b.
+john loris (b.
 1986) is a painter living and working in brooklyn, new york.

-john is self taught artist, painting and drawing since 2018. his work is almost always painted from life, and focuses on atmosphere, response to visual sensations, and the pleasure and enchantment in looking and mark making. he maintains a strong link to the past and the painters who came before him, with a special interest in 19th century french painting.
+john is self taught artist, painting and drawing since 2018. he prefers to work from life, focusing on atmosphere, visual sensations, and the pleasure and enchantment found in looking and mark making. he maintains a strong link to the past and the painters who came before him, with a special interest in 19th century french painting.

 he paints in his studio and outdoors, often seen painting around southern brooklyn or the city at large.